 Tracey Rowe is the Vice President of Programs for Cincinnati Early Learning Centers, Inc. (CELC) and has over 28 years of experience in early childhood education.
 Tracey oversees the operation of 7 childcare programs in Hamilton County that have all received a 5-Star Rating from Step Up to Quality.
 She holds a Bachelor of Science degree in Early Childhood Education from the University of Cincinnati and has been a resident of Clermont County for 20 years.
-Tracey has served on the board of CASA for Clermont Kids since February of 2014 and currently holds the position of Vice President.
+Tracey has served on the board of CASA for Clermont Kids since February of 2014.

 Magda Dawson is a CPA with Dawson and Company, Certified Public Accountants.
 She has a Bachelor of Science from Eastern Kentucky University and a Master of Business Administration from Xavier University.
 Dawson and Company works with small to mid-size business and individuals on tax preparation, planning and compliance.
 The firm also does audit for non-profit organizations.